mahesh-gorla/Namaste-React-Learning/README.md

 # Namaste-React-Learning

-Bundlers:
+> > Bundlers:
-Bundler make minify our code and makes it visble us to as a single line code and it does lot more things. some example bundlers are as below.
+> > -Bundler make minify our code and makes it visble us to -as a single line code and it does lot more things. some -example bundlers are as below.

 VITE
 PARCEL
 WEBPACK

-Create-react-app uses webpack
+> Create-react-app uses webpack

-there is no official name for npm
+-there is no official name for npm

-~ Tild
+> ~ Tild
-^ Carat
+> ^ Carat

-tild vs carat
+> tild vs carat

-version: 1.2.3
+> version: 1.2.3
-: major . minor . patch
+> : major . minor . patch

-Tild will only increase the patch version
+> Tild will only increase the patch version
-Carat will increase the minor and patch version
+> Carat will increase the minor and patch version

-Important things about package.lock
+> Important things about package.lock

-never add it to gitignore
+> never add it to gitignore

-node_modules are the database to your npm node-modules are helper funtions or helper code
+> node_modules are the database to your npm
+> node-modules are helper funtions or helper code
-Never touch node-modules
+> Never touch node-modules
-Never touch Package-lock.json
+> Never touch Package-lock.json
-Add type="module" to script tag if you need to do import or export something
+> Add type="module" to script tag if you need to do import or export something

 ** PARCEL IS A BEAST **
 Parcel advantages as below:
-File watcher algoritham is always looks for if any file changes- which is writtern in C++ HMR - hot module reloading
+File watcher algoritham is always looks for if any file changes- which is writtern in C++ HMR - hot module replacement
 Bundling
 Minifing the code: reduces the the sizes
 Cleaning the code by removeing the console.logs